This unmarked lantern was probably made by the Pitner Gasoline Lighting Co., Chicago, IL,

 This lantern also came with the original wrench and alcohol bottle.

 by the Thomas Mfg.
-Co., Dayton, OH.
+Co., Dayton, Ohio, and run on kerosene as the brand name implies.

-This working lantern is missing the mica globe
+The running lantern, in Neil McRae's collection, is missing the mica globe

 which has two reinforced holes to allow passage of the horizontal air intake tubes.